ahmedjasarevic/Bike-Shop/README.md

 # Bike Shop

-The main goal of the application is to make the work of the owner of a bicycle shop easier.
+The main goal of the application is to make the work of the owner of a bicycle shop easier.Bike shop is created using Qt Creator (Widget App), C++, SQL.

 # Features